NehaPraveeen/amfoss-tasks/Task 02/east-blue/README.md

     1. cd    : change folders
     2. cat   : read text contents
     3. clear : clean up the terminal screen
+    4. ls -la: list all files and folders in a directory, including hidden ones

 7. Nano Editor: A basic, lightweight text editor built directly into the terminal window used to edit files using your keyboard.